 PTSD is the result of trauma, and while it is most often associated with soldiers and veterans, anyone who is frequently exposed to traumatic or life-threatening situations – such as emergency medical technicians, firefighters or social workers – can be at risk of developing the illness.

-It can also affect those who have lived through traumatic events, such as sexual assault, a natural disaster or difficult birth experience.
+It can also affect those who have lived through traumatic events, such as sexual assault, a natural disaster or a difficult birth experience.
 Those who are subject to sustained trauma (for example, in cases of childhood abuse) may go on to develop complex post-traumatic stress disorder, known as c-PTSD.

 According to research, 70% of adults will experience at least one traumatic event in their lifetime, and 20% of those will go on to develop PTSD.
 It is unknown why some people have the echoes of trauma reverberate so distressingly throughout their lives while others can recover and move on, but it appears that not receiving comprehensive support in the aftermath of trauma may elevate their risk.

-It is likely that a person’s vulnerability to PTSD is linked to a variety of intersecting factors, but for those already living with this mental health issue, the most pertinent question is ‘why does this happen?’ but ‘how do we treat it?’.
+It is likely that a person’s vulnerability to PTSD is linked to a variety of intersecting factors, but for those already living with this mental health issue, the most pertinent question is not ‘why does this happen?’ but ‘how do we treat it?’.
 PTSD can be debilitating and profoundly impact a person’s ability both to function within and enjoy their life.
-Its major symptoms include flashbacks, nightmares, high anxiety and feelings of helplessness.
+Its major symptoms include flashbacks, nightmares, high anxiety, and feelings of helplessness.

 How yoga can help

 People with PTSD live with hyperarousal of the body’s survival mode, which can go on to impact their brain structure through the function of neuroplasticity, further embedding unconscious patterns of extreme reactivity to stress and fear.
-The impact of trauma can be felt in every aspect of a person’s life – affecting them on a physical, mental and emotional level – and by using yoga therapy alongside traditional treatment, we can support recovery in all these domains.
+The impact of trauma can be felt in every aspect of a person’s life – affecting them on a physical, mental, and emotional level – and by using yoga therapy alongside traditional treatment, we can support recovery in all these domains.

 Using evidence-based techniques from yoga and mindfulness can be an extremely helpful treatment pathway, with evidence pointing towards a variety of mechanisms through which yoga can reduce the symptoms of PTSD.
 As described by Dan Nervins, a yoga ambassador and US Army veteran: ‘All of us are living with the invisible wounds of some kind of war.
 Yoga helps you to let go of the things that don’t serve you anymore.’